Every year during the Daylight savings transition, clocks are rolled back and Americans confused. Here’s how it can be a smoother transition.

 Set a Reminder

-Daylight saving time can be easy to forget.
+Daylight saving time can be easy to forget, making the daylight savings transition harder.
 You don’t want to be caught off guard, so set a reminder in your Calendar to help you remember.
 The night before the time change is best — but if you are already on Sunday — let’s celebrate!!
 At least you won’t be late for work tomorrow, and the kids won’t miss the bus.
 Change the clock now and get everything situated.

 Most devices connected to the internet will change their time automatically, which is a nifty feature.
 However, you might have other clocks that will need manual adjustments.
 For example, clocks in your vehicles, kitchen appliances, and wall clocks will likely need to be manually rolled back.